r3sh777/r3sh777/README.md

 ---

-## Heyyy! 👋
+## Hey👋

-I'm an undergrad studying **AI & Machine Learning** and I'm genuinely obsessed with where this field is going.
+I'm an undergrad studying **AI & Machine Learning** and currently building my foundation in data analysis and machine learning.
 I started this GitHub to hold myself accountable.

-Outside of code, I'm into **aviation** (the 777 in my username is a **Boeing 777** reference — one of my all-time favourite aircraft ✈️).
-There's something about the engineering behind a plane that 43 tonnes of metal can fly that got me hooked on understanding how things work, which honestly isn't that different from why I love ML.
+Outside of code, I'm into **aviation**.
+The *777* in my username is a **Boeing 777** reference — one of my favourite aircraft.

+The engineering behind how something that massive can fly is what originally got me interested in understanding complex systems — which is also what pulled me toward machine learning.

 ---

 ## 🧭 Where I'm Headed

 I'm following a structured **5-phase roadmap** from Python basics to deep learning.
-No shortcuts.

 | Status | Phase |
 |--------|-------|